I had a wonderful confirmation moment around mid-November.

 One interesting response I got to a pitch was interest in the topic, but a request for a “sponsorship fee” if I included any links to sites that were not personal.
 This was now something I’d heard of before, and it strikes me as a little odd.
 I wrote back asking for a little more information about what the blogger meant, and was told that while (expensive!) sponsored posts were a possibility free advertising was not.
 Needless to say, I was a little put off.
 Guest posting isn’t about getting something for free!
 I think we can all agree that it’s an exchange of value – but I didn’t believe that was a discussion that would end positively with this blogger, so I let it go.

 I’d like to know – have you ever had an experience like this?
 Have you ever been asked to pay to provide a post?

 One thing I wasn’t expecting was for so many sites to want full drafts.
-This slowed down my process somewhat, because I was assuming that most other blogs worked like Firepole Marketing does, and I’d spend more time pitching initially.
+This slowed down my process somewhat, because I was assuming that most other blogs worked like Mirasee does, and I’d spend more time pitching initially.
 (I should probably have guessed that wasn’t the case!)

 It turned out to be a great thing though, because one of the full posts I submitted was accepted without so much as a revision.
 Woohoo!
 First guest post acceptance.
 I don’t know when it will go live yet – but I’m very pleased.